apache/druid/docs/querying/querying.md

 curl -X POST '<queryable_host>:<port>/druid/v2/?pretty' -H 'Content-Type:application/json' -H 'Accept:application/x-jackson-smile' -d @<query_json_file>
 ```

-Note: If Accept header is not provided, it defaults to value of 'Content-Type' header.
+> If the Accept header is not provided, it defaults to the value of 'Content-Type' header.

 Druid's native query is relatively low level, mapping closely to how computations are performed internally.
 Druid queries
 are designed to be lightweight and complete very quickly.
 This means that for more complex analysis, or to build